Provable Robust Saliency-based Explanations: Details of Experiments

 \subsubsection{Introduction to Siamese Network}

-An SN predicts the probability that two samples, $\mathbf{x}^s$ and $\mathbf{x}^t$, are from the same class.
-The SN uses a deep network to embed each input, respectively, and uses a similarity function to measure the similarity of the two inputs.
-An SN can be considered a binary classifier.
-Specifically, the prediction for class 1 (two samples from the same class), $\Pr(y=1|\mathbf{x}^s,\mathbf{x}^t)$, is
+An SN predicts whether two samples, $\mathbf{x}^s$ and $\mathbf{x}^t$, are from the same class.
+The SN uses a network to embed each input, respectively, and measures their similarity by a similarity function.
+The prediction for class 1 (two samples from the same class), $\Pr(y=1|\mathbf{x}^s,\mathbf{x}^t)$, is